Understanding the PLEASE_READ_ME MySQL Database Ransomware

-MySQL is again making headlines: a new MySQL database ransomware attack that has compromised 250,000 MySQL databases are becoming more common.
-For those affected by the attack, the ransomers are demanding a ransom of 0.08 BTC, or around 1435.17 USD.
+Database ransomeware like the recent PLEASE_READ_ME attack that compromised 250,000 MySQL databases are becoming more common.
+For those affected, the hackers are demanding a ransom of 0.08 BTC, or around 1435.17 USD.

-In this blog, we'll discuss how the attack works, who it affects, and how to minimize exposure for internet facing open source databases and protect yourself from database ransomware attacks in the future.
+In this blog, we'll discuss how this MySQL database ransomware attack works, who it affects, and how to minimize exposure for internet-facing open source databases and protect yourself from database ransomware attacks in the future.